LydiaHaile/ArchitectureTP3/README.md

   then, run the first command once again.

-### Instructions: all database implementations at individually
+### Instructions: all database implementations individually
 To run the tests on the different database implementations indivudually follow the instructions listed below.
 _OrientDB_
 - In the root of this directory run the command